Lioo7/Final-Project/README.md

 ## Selected Approach

 To ensure modularity, scalability, and maintainability, we adopted a layered architecture approach.
-The system consists of three essential components: the presentation layer (client), application layer (server), and the data layer (database).
+The system consists of three essential components: the presentation layer (client), the application layer (server), and the data layer (database).

 ### Architecture and Design Pattern